Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Additional experimental data

 In this section, we report additional measurements performed with the $N=32$ Duffing device in the linear regime.
-In \figref{fig:extended_linear} we repeat the linear regime LZSM interferometry measurements of \figref{Fig:LZSM_qubit_linear}(d-f) for different values of $\Omega$ and $\zeta$.
-The drive power is set to the same low value as in \figref{Fig:LZSM_qubit_linear} to remain in the linear regime with a low photon occupation number.
+In \figref{fig:extended_linear} we repeat the linear regime LZSM interferometry measurements of Fig.~3~(d-f) of the main text for different values of $\Omega$ and $\zeta$.
+The drive power is set to the same low value to remain in the linear regime with a low photon occupation number.
 In panels (a-d), we sweep the modulation strength $\zeta$ for increasing values of modulation frequency $\Omega$.
 LZSM resonances are visible for $\zeta \geq |\Delta| $, irrespective of the value of $\Omega$.
-As expected from \eqref{Eq:effective_hamiltonian}, the spacing between LZSM resonances is equal to $\Omega$.
+As expected from Eq.~(3), the spacing between LZSM resonances is equal to $\Omega$.
 In panels (e-h), we sweep the modulation frequency $\Omega$ for increasing modulation strengths $\zeta$.
 We observe more and more LZSM resonances as $\zeta$ is increased, and again the extension of the resonances is approximately confined to $|\Delta|<\zeta$.
 These measurements highlight the superb control offered by the platform on the position and number of modes, as for instance in panel (a) we observe clearly LZSM resonances up to mode $\bar m=25$.